SNAP-4 Service Release Notes

 3748674

-Description: On most modern Linux Distributions - Unplugging a PCIe function from the host while there are still inflight IOs on it, will cause virtio-blk driver to hang.
+Description: On most modern Linux distributions, unplugging a PCIe function from the host while there are inflight I/Os can cause the virtio-blk driver to hang.

 Workaround: N/A